ID Scanning in the Last Mile: Operational Considerations

 Avoid the risks of non compliance

-By automating and standardizing the way retailers and delivery drivers verify ages avoid the risks of non-compliance and complex delivery driver training programs.
+By automating and standardizing the way retailers and delivery drivers verify ages, risks of non-compliance and complex delivery driver training programs are avoided.

 More secure delivery

 Parcel and identity theft are on the rise.
-In fact, roughly 14% of Americans (about 35.5 million people) say they’ve been victims of package theft in the last 12 months, according to a recent survey by finder.com.
+In fact, roughly 14% of Americans were victims of package theft in 2022.

 ID scanning operational essentials